 Students may choose to complete an option in Aerospace Information Technology by taking a minimum of three subjects (36 units) from a designated group of professional subjects specified in the Course 16 degree chart.
 Note that the Aerospace Information Technology option is not a degree in itself.

 Bachelor of Science in Engineering as recommended by the Department of Aeronautics and Astronautics (Course 16-ENG).

-The Bachelor of Science in Engineering, accredited by the Engineering Accreditation Commission of ABET, offers significant flexibility within the context of aerospace engineering.
+The Bachelor of Science in Engineering offers significant flexibility within the context of aerospace engineering.
 Depending on your interests, in 16-ENG you can develop a deeper level of understanding and skill in a field of engineering comprising multiple disciplinary areas (e.g., autonomous systems, computational engineering, engineering management), or a greater understanding and skill in an interdisciplinary area (e.g., energy, environment and sustainability, or space exploration).
 This is accomplished through a foundation within core aerospace engineering disciplines, followed by a six-subject concentration tailored to your interests, and completed with hands-on aerospace engineering lab and capstone design subjects.
-An article on this degree appeared in our annual publication, AeroAstro.
+More detail is available on the Course 16-ENG degree chart.

 For more information

 - For more detail about the 16 and 16-ENG degrees, scroll down to “Undergraduate Study” on the MIT Bulletin AeroAstro page.
 You can also read about the availability of subjects, prerequisites, and the terms that they are offered by visiting the MIT Course Catalogue.

 - To see courses required for the AeroAstro undergraduate degrees, visit our degree requirements page.